Last updated: May 4, 2026

 Step 1: Form Your Business Entity

 Register your food truck business as an LLC through the NH Secretary of State QuickStart system at quickstart.sos.nh.gov.
 Formation fee: $100 (mail) or $102 (online).
 Annual report: $100, due April 1 each year.
+Get a free EIN from the IRS and open a dedicated business bank account.

 Step 2: Build or Purchase a Compliant Mobile Food Unit

-- Commercial-grade food contact surfaces (stainless steel)
+- Commercial-grade food contact surfaces (NSF-certified stainless steel throughout kitchen area)

-- NSF-certified cooking and refrigeration equipment
+- NSF-certified commercial cooking, refrigeration, and storage equipment

-- Three-compartment sink (wash, rinse, sanitize)
+- Three-compartment sink (wash, rinse, sanitize) — required for all food trucks that wash equipment on-site

 Step 3: Apply for Your NH DHHS Mobile Food Unit License